shagufta0x01/ShadowPulse/README.md

 ## 📚 Technical Documentation

+### How the System Works

+ShadowPulse Scanner operates as a client-server system with three main components:

+1. **Dashboard (Web Interface)**
+   - Django-based web application that provides the user interface
+   - Manages targets, scans, and results
+   - Visualizes security data and generates reports
+   - Communicates with agents through the host controller

+2. **Host Controller**
+   - Manages communication between the dashboard and agents
+   - Sends commands to agents and processes responses
+   - Implements the client side of the ZAMBOT protocol
+   - Located in `proto/host/host_controller.py`

+3. **Agent**
+   - Runs on target systems to collect security information
+   - Implements various security assessment modules
+   - Provides both socket and HTTP interfaces
+   - Can be run as Python module or standalone executable
+   - Located in `proto/agent/agent_listener.py`

+### Application Flow

+1. **User Interaction**
+   - User accesses the dashboard web interface
+   - Adds target systems (IP addresses where agents are running)
+   - Initiates scans or security assessments

+2. **Command Execution**
+   - Dashboard sends command to host controller
+   - Host controller formats command using ZAMBOT protocol
+   - Command is sent to the appropriate agent
+   - Agent processes command and returns results
+   - Results are displayed in the dashboard

+3. **Data Storage**
+   - Scan results are stored in the database
+   - Vulnerabilities and security issues are tracked
+   - Historical data is maintained for trend analysis

 ### Agent-Controller Protocol

 The system uses a custom binary protocol (ZAMBOT) for efficient and reliable communication between the controller and agents:

+#### Protocol Overview

+- **Name**: ZAMBOT Protocol
+- **Transport**: TCP (port 23033 by default)
+- **Format**: Binary with structured header and payload
+- **Features**: Command codes, compression, request IDs

 #### Packet Structure